muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 4. Optimistic locking: To safeguard against concurrent updates to the account, the Version attribute is configured as the RANGE key.
 When an event is added to the DynamoDB table, the system checks that the version doesn't exist already.

-5. Optimizations: The author suggests several optimizations, like enabling HTTP keep-alive for the AWS SDK, not referencing the full AWS SDK, and using webpack to bundle the functions.
+5. Optimizations: Yan suggests several optimizations, like enabling HTTP keep-alive for the AWS SDK, not referencing the full AWS SDK, and using webpack to bundle the functions.

-6. Streaming events to other consumers: The author proposes two ways to stream these events to other systems - letting other services subscribe to the DynamoDB table's stream or creating another Kinesis stream and converting these DynamoDB INSERT events into domain events.
+6. Streaming events to other consumers: Yan proposes two ways to stream these events to other systems - letting other services subscribe to the DynamoDB table's stream or creating another Kinesis stream and converting these DynamoDB INSERT events into domain events.

 ### [What’s the best event source for doing pub-sub with Lambda](https://theburningmonk.com/2018/04/what-is-the-best-event-source-for-doing-pub-sub-with-aws-lambda/)